openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ![Based on Shiffman's image in the Processing tutorial](images/pixels_in_memory.png)

-Observe how the (one-dimensional) list of values have been distributed to successive (two-dimensional) pixel locations in the image — wrapping over the right edge just like English text.
+Observe how a one-dimensional list of values in memory can be arranged into successive rows of a two-dimensional grid of pixels, and vice versa.

 It frequently happens that you'll need to determine the array-index of a given pixel *(x,y)* in an image that is stored in an `unsigned char*` buffer.
 This little task comes up often enough that it's worth committing the following pattern to memory: